 - Add the rest of the curry base and let cook until the bubbles form.
 Add the tamarind sauce.
 Turn the heat down to low and add the pre-cooked lamb, beef, chicken, tofu or vegetables.

-- Let the curry simmer for about 5 minutes.
+Let the curry simmer for about 5 minutes.
 If it gets too thick add a bit more curry base.
 Don't add water.
+Add the cherry tomatoes for the final 2-3 minutes of cooking.

 - Garnish with a bit of chopped fresh cilantro and serve.